otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 const jwtAuth = (req, res, next) => {
   try {
-    // Look for the Authorization header, which should start with 'Bearer ' const authHeader = req.headers.authorization;
+    // Look for the Authorization header which should start with 'Bearer ' const authHeader = req.headers.authorization;

     if (!authHeader || !authHeader.startsWith("Bearer ")) {